 We are frequently asked by someone if they should send flowers directly to the funeral or the memorial service and if so they want to know what kind of floral arrangement is appropriate.

 Our quick answer is that they can have flowers delivered right to the funeral home of if they wish, to the home of a family member of the deceased.
-In circumstances when the family has asked that a donation is made to a certain charity, that request should be honoured.
+In circumstances when the family has asked that a donation is made to a certain charity, that request should be honored.

 Flowers sent for a funeral should be appropriate to the religion, customs of the culture and according to personal preference.
 There are beautiful arrangements that come in bowls, vases or in the form of wreaths.
 Most florists are happy to deliver the flowers wherever you request, to the funeral home for the visitation, to the gravesite for the burial, or to the home of a family member.